Xeviosoft/NetworkUtil/README.md

 # NetworkUtil
-A simple proof of concept app for getting the utilization of a NIC
+A simple proof of concept app for getting the utilization of a Network Interface Card

 ## Usage